justonhart/recipes.jenni.wtf/content/recipes/banana-bread.md

 - a shake of salt

 ## Preparation
-1. Mix all ingredients, pour into greased pan
+1. Mix all ingredients, pour into greased loaf pan
 2. Bake at 325 for an hour or until toothpick comes out clean

+## Notes
+- If baking in muffin pan, bake for 20 minutes